-July 8, 2013 is the commemoration of Gundica Mandira Marjana, the cleaning of the Gundica Temple.
+July 16th and 17th, 2015 around the world is the commemoration of Gundica Mandira Marjana, the cleaning of the Gundica Temple.
 Please accept this lecture excerpted from Srila Narayana’s Maharaja’s book, The Origin of Ratha-yatra.
 You can download the entire book by clicking on the title.

 Your aspiring servants,